bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 6. Emit event for auction creation
 7. Return auction id

+Notes: Send only metadata ownership to auction when it's `LimitedEditionPrints` and `OpenEditionPrints`

 ## MsgSetAuctionAuthority

 `MsgSetAuctionAuthority` is a message to send authority of the auction to a new address.